2150 ODOR

 1. Discussion

 Some substances, such as certain inorganic salts, produce taste without odor and are evaluated by taste testing (Section 2160).
-Many other sensations ascribed to the sense of taste actually are odors, even though the sensation is not noticed until the material is taken into the mouth.
-Because some odorous materials are detectable when present in only a few nanograms per liter, it is usually impractical and often impossible to isolate and identify the odor-producing chemical.
-The human nose is the practical odor-testing device used in this method.
+Many other sensations ascribed to the sense of taste actually are odors, even though the sensation is not noticed until the material is taken into the mouth.2 Because some odorous materials are detectable when present in concentrations of only a few nanograms per liter, it is usually impractical and often impossible to isolate and identify the odor-producing chemical.3 The human nose is the practical odor-testing device used in this method.
 Odor tests are performed to provide qualitative descriptions and approximate quantitative measurements of odor intensity.
-The method for intensity measurement presented here is the threshold odor test, based on a method of limits.2 This procedure, while not universally preferred,3 has definite strengths.4
+The method for intensity measurement is the threshold odor test, based on a method of limits.4 This procedure, while not preferred by sensory experts,5 has been used to flag the occurrence of water having an objectionable odor.6

 Section 6040 provides an analytical procedure for quantifying several organic odor-producing compounds including geosmin and methylisoborneol.